xypron/lorawan-gateway-emulator/README.md

 Type *stop* to exit the program.

+The emulator sends PULL\_DATA requests every two seconds.

+Every few seconds it sends a PUSH\_DATA message emulating an RAK LB801N button with button 1 pressed (hexadecimal string 53 01 01 00 00 00 00 5A).

 ## License

 This program is licensed according to the MIT license.
 See the accompanying